Consumer edition active

 Chlamydia trachomatis

 C. trachomatis can cause infections in many organs of the body such the urethra, cervix, and rectum.
-It is primarily spread sexually and can also be transmitted from pregnant women to their infants.
+It is primarily spread sexually and can also be transmitted from pregnant people to their infants.
 (See also Chlamydial and Other Nongonococcal Infections.)

 When spread through sexual contact, C. trachomatis can cause the following infections: